yago-mendoza/eotrh/scaffolding/ProjectPresentation.md

 all horses over 14 years of age (Rehrl et al., 2017), suggesting that certain features currently interpreted as pathological may, in fact, reflect normal aging.
 This overlap calls for refined staging systems grounded in longitudinal studies and population-level data.
-To complement radiographic findings, the routine monitoring of gingival recession has been proposed as a practical clinical tool to support early detection in cases where radiographic evidence is ambiguous (Siebert, 2024).
+To complement radiographic findings, the routine monitoring of gingival gingival_recession has been proposed as a practical clinical tool to support early detection in cases where radiographic evidence is ambiguous (Siebert, 2024).
 In addition, the manual radiographic layer has another limitation that lies in the absence